mendix/docs-site-test/content/en/docs/refguide8/_index.md

 If you have been using Desktop Modeler version 7, we recommend reading [Moving from Desktop Modeler Version 7 to Studio Pro Version 8](/refguide8/moving-from-7-to-8/).

-If you are looking for step-by-step guides on performing various Mendix actions, browse the .
+If you are looking for step-by-step guides on performing various Mendix actions, browse the [Studio Pro 8 How-to's](/howto/).

 ## 2 Studio Pro Functionality